PopupMaker/Popup-Maker/readme.txt

 == Changelog ==

 View our [complete changelog](https://github.com/PopupMaker/Popup-Maker/blob/master/CHANGELOG.md) for up-to-date information on what has been going on with the development of Popup Maker.

+= v1.20.1 - 2024-09-18 =

+* Fix: Notice when popup is enqueued before init.
+* Fix: Popups with titles had their popup ID # rendered below site footer in some cases.

 = v1.20.0 - 2024-09-14 =